 Making homemade jam is within everyone's reach.
-Those of you who have already made it know it well, and those of you who have not tried it, I certainly encourage you to do so, because there is no more delicious jam than the one you make yourself with the fruit you like the most!
-You will be surprised how easy it is to do.
+Those of you who have already made it know this well, and those of you who haven't tried it, I certainly encourage you to do so, because there is no jam more delicious than the one you make yourself with the fruit you like the most!
+You will be surprised at how easy it is to make.

-Rosa, author of Pemberley Cup&Cakes , has got it all right with this recipe that we invite you to try today: an easy and delicious almond cake that combines perfectly with homemade apricot jam.
+Rosa, author of Pemberley Cup&Cakes , has hit the nail on the head with this recipe that we invite you to try today: an easy and delicious almond cake, which combines perfectly with homemade apricot jam.

-The first time I saw the De Buyer copper saucepan I knew that a beautiful story awaited us together.
-And I was not wrong: as soon as I held it in my hands, I could see that it was an exceptional piece, not only because of the unquestionable quality of its materials and its impeccable manufacturing, but also because of its aesthetics, with lines as accurate as they are exquisite. .
+The first time I saw the De Buyer copper pot, I knew that a beautiful story awaited us together.
+And I was right: as soon as I held it in my hands, I could see that it was an exceptional piece, not only because of the unquestionable quality of its materials and its impeccable workmanship, but also because of its aesthetics, with lines as successful as they were exquisite.

-And it is that its outer copper coating guarantees fast and uniform cooking, ensuring exceptional heat transmission, while the stainless steel inside makes it easy to clean and maintain.
-Come on, a paragon of virtues to which it is practically impossible not to succumb.
+Its copper exterior coating guarantees fast and uniform cooking, ensuring exceptional heat transmission, while the stainless steel interior makes it easy to clean and maintain.
+In short, a paragon of virtues that is practically impossible not to succumb to.

-Then I had to use it for the first time in accordance with what he was going to give us in return.
+I had to use it in a way that was in keeping with what it was going to give us in return.
 And that's how this apricot and vanilla jam came to light.
-Summer fruit is simply spectacular, but like all good things, it doesn't last long; the time for apricots is coming to an end, but I was reluctant to lose sight of them just like that.
-And what better way than to turn them into a really special jam and thus be able to enjoy them during the rest of the seasons?
+Summer fruit is simply spectacular, but like everything good, it doesn't last long; the season for apricots is coming to an end, but I refused to let them go just like that.
+And what better way than to turn them into a really special jam so we can enjoy them throughout the rest of the seasons?

 As an excuse to enjoy it right now, I thought it would be nice to also prepare this almond cake.
-It is a true classic —always infallible—, a four-quart with a subtle touch of almond, which, in my opinion, does nothing more than turn a delight into a true delicacy.
-And since I couldn't decide, I ended up combining jam and cake in two different ways, both very simple.
-The first, the simplest, has consisted of covering it directly with the jam and that's it.
-The second, with only one more step than the previous one, has resulted in a more than simple 'naked cake', for which it is only necessary to open the cake in half crosswise with a lyre or a very long serrated knife, fill with a generous layer of jam and cover everything with a little powdered sugar.
+It is a classic - always infallible - a four-quarter cake with a subtle touch of almond, which, in my opinion, does nothing but turn a delight into a real delicacy.
+And as I couldn't decide, I ended up combining jam and cake in two different ways, both very simple.
+The first, the simplest, consisted of covering it directly with jam and that's it.
+The second, with only one more step than the previous one, has resulted in a more than simple 'naked cake', for which you only need to open the cake in half crosswise with a lyre or a long serrated knife, fill it with a generous layer of jam and cover it all with a little sprinkled icing sugar.
 Don't forget some fresh fruit to decorate; it never fails.

 INGREDIENTS (for 8-10 servings)